NitinJSanket/ESE650Project1/README.md

 # Colored Barrel Detection Using Gaussian Mixture Model based Color Segmentation

 ## Problem Statement
-Given a set of training images in the folder [Train](Train) with the file names as the distance to the barrel in meters, find the distance to all the barrels in each [Test](Test) image.
+Given a set of training images in the folder [Train](Train) with the file names as the distance to the barrel in meters, locate all the barrels and find the distance to them from the camera in each [Test](Test) image.

 ## Usage Guide:
 1. Run `Wrapper.m`